SUPERCILEX/ftzz/README.md

 File Tree Fuzzer creates a pseudo-random directory hierarchy filled with some number of files.

+A technical overview of the project is available at https://alexsaveau.dev/blog/ftzz.

 ## Installation

 ### Use prebuilt binaries